Idaho Department of Correction: Pocatello Women's Correctional Center

 Pocatello Women's Correctional Center (PWCC) is a prison for women located in the southwestern portion of Pocatello.
 It opened in April 1994.
 It is designed specifically to house all custody levels of female offenders.
 The facility is the first of its kind for the Department of Corrections, and it is designed specifically to meet the special needs of female offenders and their programs.
 The facility has an operating capacity of 289 female offenders and houses all custody levels.
+In 2026, Luke Kormylo was made the new warden.

 The PWCC houses the female death row prisoners sentenced by the state of Idaho, which currently holds only one prisoner who awaits execution, Robin Lee Row.